 It is just my recommendation to you so that you’ll have an easier time following the steps.
 Actually, you may skip this part, but trust me, it could save you more time and some brain cells too.

-- Pen and paper
+1. Pen and paper

-- Calculator
+2. Calculator

-- Excel Sheet or Google Sheet
+3. Excel Sheet or Google Sheet

-- Simple and compound interest formula
+4. Simple and compound interest formula

-If you’ll go for the manual method, prepare for a pen and paper so you can easily jot down the results.
+If you’ll go for the manual method, prepare a pen and paper so you can easily jot down the results.
 You may use any calculator, but a scientific calculator is more efficient, especially if you know how to use the summation function.

-You may also use an excel sheet to make the job easier.
+You may also use an Excel sheet to make the job easier.
 But remember to familiarize yourself with the simple and compound interest formulas.

 How to compute Pag-ibig MP2 dividends?

-What I’ll be showing with you is the computation for the examples provided by Pag-ibig on its official website.
+What I’ll be showing you is the computation for the examples provided by Pag-ibig on its official website.
 The dividend rate used is 7.5%.
 Again, it is just an example because the actual dividend rate will still depend on the actual performance of the Pag-ibig fund.

 However, for your personal computations, you may use the average dividend rate for the past 5 years.